active-logic/activelogic-cs/Doc/QuickStart.md

 Gotcha!
 They will pick up their sword again (or perhaps unsheath a dagger).

-If guard conditions are not correctly implemented, pseudo-concurrency may arise, with your BT agent doing several things at once.
+If guard conditions are not correctly implemented, pseudo-concurrency may arise, with your BT agents doing several things at once.

 *TIP*: *If this seems like a lot of work, do notice that, provided the component tasks (strike, equip, pickup) are correctly implemented, the `Attack()` function itself does not require guard conditions.*